-A list of safety certificates that landlords in the UK must have
+A must-have list of Safety Certificates for Landlords in the UK

 Your landlord has the responsibility of ensuring the place in which you reside is safe and free of any hazards that may injure or harm your health.
 A landlord, before offering a property for rent must comply with government and local authority regulations.
 If they don’t, they run the risk of being prosecuted in the event of an accident that’s proved to be caused by negligence on behalf of the landlord.

-We’ve compiled a complete list of safety certificates that all private sector landlords, in the UK, must have before renting out a property.
+We’ve compiled a complete list of safety certificates for landlords in the UK, which is a must-have before renting out a property.
 A tenant can request a copy of each safety certificate, which is proof that the landlord is operating a duty of care.

 All tenants should cooperate with their landlord to ensure that all essential safety certificate checks are carried out regularly.